 As small communities popped up across the range, these cowboy competitions got pretty serious and became a part of many town celebrations such as the Fourth of July.
 Soon, the rodeos themselves became the special occasion.
 In 1883, the first official “rodeo” was held in Pecos, Texas and even awarded prizes to its winners.

 Rodeo competition became a national phenomenon and were even held in New York City.
 Unfortunately, the Wild-West-Anything-Goes mentality started to sweep through rodeo as well.
 Competitions were happening all over the county and almost everyone got a “World Champion” belt buckle.
 It was confusing for everyone and began to hurt the sport.
 So in 1929, serious cowboys organized the Rodeo Association of America to establish rules, point systems, and determine just who could call themself a “world champion.”

 Experience the Mesquite Rodeo

 Every June, tens of thousands of fans gather at the Mesquite Rodeo Arena to watch some of the biggest names in rodeo compete at the highest level.
-Other times of year, the arena may be hosting the Winter Classic Rodeo, or even the Hip-Hop Rodeo which almost always sells out.
+At other times of the year, the arena may be hosting the Winter Classic Rodeo or even the Hip-Hop Rodeo which almost always sells out.